Don't just spend the May half-term (Monday May 29 – Sunday June 4 2017) pottering around the house with the kids – get out and about and enjoy London.

 There are all kinds of top-notch activities to wow the young ones, so here's our guide to the very best stuff half-term happenings around the capital.

-RECOMMENDED: Explore the full guide to half-term in London as we'll be updating this page with events nearer the time
+RECOMMENDED: Check the full guide to half-term in London for more events.

 Once upon a time, the basement of Madame Tussauds was home to the Chamber of Horrors.
 The wax likenesses of murderers and criminals have made way for a Sherlock Holmes-themed interactive experience, which brings the world of the fictional detective to life for a walk-through adventure.
 See Holmes's drawing room, walk along a lamp-lit Victorian street and search for the infamous 'demon' hound on a dark moor.
 This permanent addition to Madame Tussauds London is included in the venue's entry price.